Viacheslav-Sh1/IndexBridge/README.md

 # IndexBridge

-A universal torrent index aggregator that acts as a middleware layer for Jackett, Prowlarr, and Jacred.
+A universal torrent indexer aggregator that acts as a middleware layer for Jackett, Prowlarr, and Jacred.

 It combines results from Jackett, Prowlarr, and Jacred, providing a single API with filtering, deduplication, and metadata normalization.